kajal-kumari-ml/Node.js_concept/README.md

 #### I/O bound :
 means when node.js interact with database,filesystem and network example user data
 #### Data Streaming
-like Netflix,instagram and many more.
+Data streaming application like Netflix,instagram and many more.
 #### Real time chat Application
 Real time chat Application like whatsapp,walmart and many more.